 A benefit of practicing mindfulness is that you learn to be less reactive to stressful and emotional situations.
 This is good for your health.
 We all have 'buttons' that, when pressed, can cause us to lose control.
 It does not have to be that way.

 When you watch over time the issues that press your buttons—for example, I hate it when people tell me, "You're wrong," because I pride myself on being very careful to get things right—you can learn, rather than react according to old patterns you may have had since childhood.

 For example, I've learned that rather than immediately explain why I'm not wrong, if I listen I can get valuable insights.
-And, by listening fully first, I usually have a chance to explain my position and we can reach a place of mutual understanding (where I'm not wrong, of course).
+And, by listening fully first, I usually have a chance to explain my position and we can reach a place of mutual understanding.
 I like the Japanese legal solution where two parties can both be right, without a winner and a loser.
 (To learn more about how the Japanese legal system is more inquisitorial, rather than adversarial, click here.)

 At any rate, findings from a Pennsylvania State University in University Park, Pennsylvania, study show that taking a moment to regain perspective—like listening to what another person may want to express—before reacting to a stressful event (like being criticized) may not only make you feel better at the time—it may also contribute to better health over a lifetime.
 These findings are based on an analysis of the relationship between people’s reactions to stressful events and their overall health 10 years later.